 Intranets have evolved drastically changed over time.
 To understand their current iteration, let’s take a look back at how they’ve adapted to trends over time.

 Frontier Technologies introduced the groundbreaking “Intranet Genie” in 1996.
-More than just another company homepage, it had applications for document sharing, messaging, and more, to facilitate employee communication and collaboration.
+More than just another company homepage, it had applications for document sharing, messaging, and more.
+The idea was to facilitate employee communication and collaboration.

 The addition of internal comms functionality brought intranets closer to acting as internal homepages, permanently intertwining comms and intranets.

-By the early 2000s, organizations began adding Employee Self Service (ESS) functionality to their intranets with the goal of saving time by reducing simple HR tasks by empowering employees to complete more processes themselves.
+By the early 2000s, organizations began adding Employee Self Service (ESS) functionality to their intranets.
+The goal was to save time by reducing simple HR tasks and empowering employees to complete more processes themselves.

 ESS capability was possible with portals — software that could easily integrate with existing intranets.
 But their need for extensive customization made previous methods of content management expensive.

-In 2010, social intranets — also known as interactive intranets — encouraged greater teamwork and knowledge sharing with social media-like functionality such as comments, likes, interactions, and team rooms.
+In 2010, social intranets — also known as interactive intranets — encouraged greater teamwork and knowledge sharing with social media-like functionality.
+This includes comments, likes, interactions, and team rooms.
 Software on the market featured mainly collaboration-centric Enterprise Social Networks (ESNs) like Jive, IBM Connections, or SharePoint.

 Social intranets, however, have limited collaborative capabilities.
 Most don’t offer document management systems or tools for carrying out other HR and business processes.